1. Open an ADDP handle

 2. Discover devices

-After calling ADDPOpen
+After calling ADDPOpen and verifying the

 handle returned is valid, a device search may be started.
 The ADDP